Tech Exec Was FBI Source for Years; Sussmann Billed Clinton Campaign for Alfa Bank Thumb Drives

 Oh, I've done it a lot of times.

-And sometimes when you have such evidence, basically a videotape showing the jury your client robbing the bank, and in this case, you have the defendant's own words showing him lying about his representation to the FBI.
+And in this case, you have the defendant's own words showing him lying about his representations to the FBI.

-All you do, all you can do is throw a bunch of stuff at the wall and just say, hopefully, one juror catches a piece of that and maybe gets tossed off the scent of what the prosecution is putting forward because it is the government's burden at the end of the day to prove this case beyond a reasonable doubt.
+All you do, all you can do is throw a bunch of stuff at the wall and just say, hopefully one juror catches a piece of that and maybe gets tossed off the scent of what the prosecution is putting forward, because it is the government's burden at the end of the day to prove this case beyond a reasonable doubt.

-And sometimes, sometimes, rarely, um, that that strategy prevails.
+And sometimes, sometimes, rarely, that strategy prevails.

-I think the facts and the law in this case support and warrant a conviction by this jury, but we're gonna have to wait until next week to uh to see what they come up with.
+I think the facts and the law in this case support and warrant a conviction by this jury.

-And we all know that that dirt was proven to be false by our investigation, things like the Nunes Memo and the Hipsey Report and so much other corroborated reporting, we were able to put out there by the FBI's own documentation, showing it to be a total fraud.
+And we all know that that dirt was proven to be false by our investigation, things like the Nunes memo and the Hipsey report and so much other corroborated reporting we were able to put out there by the FBI's own documentation showing it to be a total fraud.

 What's he?